 • Free (and timely) maintenance – you won’t need an IT department to ensure software functionality; all maintenance, backups, updates and service are performed by providers of cloud-hosted products.

 • Access from anywhere – with portable devices and internet connection, you and your employees will easily reach the data away from office.

 As opposed to SaaS, on-premise software resides on the company-based server and is managed by in-house IT staff.
 Although it is considered costly, it provides a range of other advantages to the company:

 • Full control over systems and data – if data security stands above all for your company, on-premise will prevent leakages as all data is stored and controlled internally and on-premise software offers more efficient security options.

 • Your own dedicated IT team ensures an uninterrupted performance and handles software maintenance (i.e. monitoring, updating, backups, upgrading and troubleshooting).
 If you have an IT team, on-premise software is easy to customize for any needs.

 • Easy to integrate into existing company software when taking data to cloud can lead to leakages.
 To prevent data exposure on the Internet and maintain the security police, new software should also be installed on-premise.

 To minimize costs and predict the pay off, you will need to choose deployment type that offers you desired flexibility between costs and security.

-Lanteria offers the customers both on-premise and cloud-hosted HR solutions to suit the specific needs of any business.
+Lanteria offers the customers both on-premise and cloud HR system to suit the specific needs of any business.
 Need help choosing a deployment method?
 Our experts are willing to answer your questions anytime!